 Satisfied event attendees are high prospects for long-lasting supporters.
 Make sure that no matter the event you decide to host, whether in 2020 or beyond, you have a dedicated engagement strategy in place.

-Event planning in 2020 is no easy feat, especially if you haven’t dipped your toes into virtual events before.
-Hopefully, this guide has given you more insight into the differences and benefits of in-person, virtual, and hybrid event planning as well as the necessary tools and strategies you’ll need.
+In conclusion, event planning in 2020 is no easy feat, especially if you haven’t dipped your toes into virtual events before.
+Hopefully, this guide has given you more insight into the differences and benefits of in-person, virtual, and hybrid event planning.
+As well as the necessary tools and strategies you’ll need.
 Good luck!